Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Or bloody stupid songs about digging a hole," Wilde added.

-Ferd didn’t look perfectly convinced, so Tooko sighed. *"He’d* say he isn’t," he said.
+Ferd didn’t look perfectly convinced, so Tooko sighed. "*He’d* say he isn’t," he said.
 "And the Great Father doesn’t lie.
 Good enough?"

 "...If he’s not a god, then *this* is people-work," Ferd fretted.
 "Can… can people *really* kill a whole world?"